cakir-enes/qmk_userspace/keyboards/handwired/heisenberg/keymaps/turkishish/readme.md

-# The Turkishish keymap for Heisenberg
+# The Turkishish keymap for haisenborg

 You can flash the "turkishish" layout (which I'm currently using) like:

-	make handwired/heisenberg:turkishish
+	make handwired/haisenborg:turkishish